 We have a network of highly competent land surveyors throughout Pennsylvania to complete ALTA Surveys for your project.
 Call Keith at 800-798-9540 and let him know which city or county the project is in.

 ALTALandSurvey.com is owned by J. Keith Maxwell.
 He formed this network of Surveyors in the state and manages this website.
-Keith holds a Professional Land Surveyors license and Professional Engineers license in the state of Alabama.
+Keith holds a Professional Land Surveyors license and Professional Engineers license in the state of Alabama and multiple others.
 He has over 30 years experience with all types of commercial land surveying and commercial land development projects.
 Over the last 30 years he has completed numerous ALTA Surveys.
 Call 800-798-9540 to speak with Keith about an ALTA Survey in Pennsylvania.

 Keith works with a network of licensed Land Surveyor Associates all around the state.
 We will select the closest one to your location, AND the best for the job.
 Keith can also guide you to Civil Engineering services if you need them for your project.